Scoring in each category will be based on the overall quality of work submitted. Each image is judged on its own merit, not against other entries.

 Eligibility

-A member must submit a minimum of sixteen images throughout the year to qualify for year-end recognition—any combination of Assigned and General images (within monthly limits).
+A member must submit a minimum of twelve images throughout the year to qualify for year-end recognition—any combination of Assigned and General images (within monthly limits).

 A member must submit at least one image in at least six of the eleven Assignments to qualify for year-end recognition.
 They can submit up to two images for each Assignment.